localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 ...
 {{< / command >}}

-We can further create an execution plan based on our Terraform configuration for the AWS resources.
+We can create an execution plan based on our Terraform configuration for the AWS resources.
 Run the following command to create an execution plan:

 {{< command >}}
 $ terraform plan